syncfusion-content/wpf-docs/wpf/Autocomplete/Customizing-AutoComplete.md

 ## DropDownIcon

-This feature allows the users to set the drop down icon for the Text Box control using `ShowDropDownButton`.
+This feature allows the users to set the drop-down icon for the text box control using the `ShowDropDownButton`.

 {% tabs %}